Vertical bar: Pipe

 where the output from the grep process (all lines containing 'blair') is piped to the more process (which allows a command line user to read through results one page at a time).

-The same "pipe" feature is also found in later versions of DOS and Microsoft Windows.
+The same "pipe" feature has been adopted in other operating systems.

 This usage has led to the character itself being called "pipe".

 Disjunction

 In many programming languages, the vertical bar is used to designate the logic operation or, either bitwise or or logical or.